jaygala223/Hashnode-Blog/clhai2upv000f0bmm1wdq1h8s.md

 ## Conclusion

 In the end, I just know that I learned a lot during these three weeks and it was one of my most exciting experiences in tech so far.
-And if you want to read, here are the [week 1](https://hashnode.com/post/clg6bmmty001309l69vnl2xus) and [week 2](https://hashnode.com/post/clghryv7c000109mh7lfbdswj) blogs (more exciting than this one I promise).
+And if you want to read the entire prep fellowship journey experience, here are the [week 1](https://hashnode.com/post/clg6bmmty001309l69vnl2xus) and [week 2](https://hashnode.com/post/clghryv7c000109mh7lfbdswj) blogs (more exciting than this one I promise).
 Also, if you've been accepted into the prep or the full fellowship, don't let that go and make the most of it.
 One last photo from the final day.
 Bye!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683285728833/f450f741-7169-41b1-bb2b-56f0afc24e29.jpeg align="center")